-Enterprise anticipates that five wells will be on-line at the start-up, with the system being designed for up to eight wells.
-Enterprise has used the Sedco 711 drilling rig for appraisal and production drilling.
-Tests have confirmed a flow rate of 60 million ft³/day.
-Reserves in the field are around 1 trillion ft³, or about 70% the volume of the Kinsale field.
+Eix wells have been drilled at the gas field.
+Enterprise used the Sedco 711 drilling rig for appraisal and production drilling.
+Tests have confirmed a flow rate of 60 million cubic feet a day.
+Reserves in the field are around one trillion cubic feet, or about 70% the volume of the Kinsale field.

 For the pipeline landfall, a trench has been excavated in the seabed from the high water level to approximately 10m below the lowest tide.
-Following this, either the pipeline will be strung onshore and pulled offshore through the trench or the lengths of pipeline will be welded together offshore and pulled onshore.
-After this, the landfall section will be welded to the offshore pipeline on the lay barge.
-The control and chemical injection umbilical will be installed alongside, but not necessarily at the same time as the export pipeline.
+Following this, a pipeline was strung onshore and pulled offshore through the trench or the lengths of pipeline were welded together offshore and pulled onshore.
+After this, the landfall section was welded to the offshore pipeline on the lay barge.
+The control and chemical injection umbilical was installed alongside.

-The gas will pass through the slug catcher in order to remove the bulk of the liquid.
-Following that, the gas will then be compressed and metered.
-Condensate produced in the gas, as well as that separated from the feed gas in the slug catcher / inlet separator, will be routed to the condensate stabilisation system.
+The gas passes through the slug catcher in order to remove the bulk of the liquid.
+Following that, the gas is then compressed and metered.
+Condensate produced in the gas, as well as that separated from the feed gas in the slug catcher / inlet separator, is routed to the condensate stabilisation system.
 This is essentially a two-stage flash system with intermediate heating.
 The stabilised condensate is cooled in an air cooler and sent to storage.

-Methanol recovered from the slug catcher will be fed through a particulate filter into the flash drum and onto the raw methanol storage tanks.
-It will be then pumped to the methanol still via the still feed / bottoms exchanger.
+Methanol recovered from the slug catcher is fed through a particulate filter into the flash drum and onto the raw methanol storage tanks.
+It is then pumped to the methanol still via the still feed / bottoms exchanger.
 The column overhead vapour product is condensed in forced draught air coolers and flows to the product methanol storage tanks.

-Water produced from the Corrib field will contain small amounts of naturally occurring dissolved salts and trace elements and small volumes of liquid hydrocarbons.
-The water will be comprehensively treated in the terminal to ensure that the levels of trace elements discharged into Broadhaven Bay will be so low as to have no discernible impact on background levels in the Bay.
+Water produced from the Corrib field contains small amounts of naturally occurring dissolved salts and trace elements and small volumes of liquid hydrocarbons.
+The water is comprehensively treated in the terminal to ensure that the levels of trace elements discharged into Broadhaven Bay will be so low as to have no discernible impact on background levels in the Bay.